dxw/playbook/guides/development-workflow.md

    git push origin <branch-name>
    ```

-1. create a [pull request](#pull-requests) into the `develop` branch
+1. create a [pull request](#pull-requests) into the active development branch
 1. link the Trello card to the new pull request, linking directly or by using
    the Trello
    [power up](https://help.trello.com/article/1021-integrating-trello-with-zendesk)
-1. move the Trello card into the 'Awaiting review column'
+1. update the card to indicate it's now ready for review by a peer

 ### Reviewing another developer's pull request

-- move the Trello card into the 'Under code review' column
+- update the Trello card to indicate you're now looking at it
-- find and read the Trello card's acceptance criteria
+- find and read the Trello card's user need or acceptance criteria
 - find and read through the pull request, carrying out a
   [code review](#code-review)
-  - if it is ready:
+  - if you think it's ready:
-    - press the merge button
+    - leave your feedback (positive comments are great to receive)
-    - delete the leftover branch
+    - approve the pull request
-    - move the Trello card into 'Deployed to Staging'
-  - if it's not ready:
+  - if you think it's not ready:
-    - leave feedback
+    - leave your feedback
-    - mention the author so they're aware
+    - consider letting the author know by Slack that it's back with them

+GitHub offers us a number of options when finalising a review.
+These may be
+interpreted and used differently depending on style but a good rule of thumb to
+get started could be:

+- Approve - I am confident that this pull request can safely be merged in.
+I MAY
+  also leave optional suggestions which the reviewer MAY want to consider
+- Comment - I may not be confident in the change, in which case I should explain
+  why this SHOULD NOT be merged yet and what SHOULD be considered.
+Alternatively
+  I might not feel confident enough to approve this pull request but MAY have
+  suggestions that SHOULD be considered
+- Request changes (not available on GitLab) - This may be used to further
+  indicate that this pull request SHOULD NOT be merged.
+It may contain severe
+  issues such as security concerns or bugs which might have a serious impact.
+  This option is used to explicitly nullify any other review that chose approval

 ---